comdex-official/comdex/x/liquidity/spec/08_params.md

 Because our DEX adopts tick system, we have to set tick precision which determines the gap between ticks.
-Default TickPrecision of 3 means that the price will be displayed from the highest digit to the last 3 digits.
+Default TickPrecision of 6 means that the price will be displayed from the highest digit to the last 6 digits.

 ## FeeCollectorAddress

 Account address for fee collecting module

-## DustCollectorAddress
+## SwapFeeCollectorAddress

-Account address for dust collecting.
+Account address for dust and swap fee collection.
 Dust means a small amount of tokens that cannot be avoided during the order matching process.